efratha94/habit-tracker/README.md

 After you add a habit to track, you can click on the date and mark it as completed.

+To run the app locally, make sure MongoDB is running locally already (with the command 'mongod') and then run: 'ENV=DEV MONGO_CONNECTION_STRING=mongodb://localhost/habit-tracker npm run dev'

 TBD:
  - [ ] Password hashing (at the moment it's not implemented, so I can see your passwords.
 Choose wisely)
  - [ ] Better errors from DB (adding a switch statement for common errors and showing readable errors instead of errors as they're received from db)